dylandhall/local-embeddings/README.md

 The LLM layer and conversation layer are seperated out, as well as the prompt strings - copy `LlmPrompts.resx.example` to `LlmPrompts.resx` and customise the strings to your environment.

-Copy and paste this into the folder in a prompt:
+Copy and paste this into the folder in a prompt to copy the files if you're lazy and just want that done:

 ```
 cp github-settings-example.json github-settings.json